pykale/transparentML/_sources/01-intro/ml-transp.md

 In this course, we will study machine learning systems from the perspectives of these two forms of transparency.

+### System transparency

+System transparency refers to access to information about the operational logic of a system.
+The most transparent systems are simple systems where system logic information can be inferred purely from a system’s formal representation.
+Three types of information are considered relevant for system transparency:

+> (1) The input variables that a given system relies on: what are the types of information that the system uses in operation?
+>
+> (2) The way in which the system transforms inputs into outputs: what is the relationship between input variables and system results?
+>
+> (3) The conditions under which the system would produce a certain output: for what values of the input variables would the system return a specific value of interest?

+### Process transparency

+Process transparency concerns access to any information about an ML system’s design, development, and deployment apart from the system’s logic.
+As with system logic information, such process information is important for addressing and providing assurance about concerns raised by AI systems.
+Correspondingly, there is a growing amount of work on how process information can be recorded, managed, and made accessible in practice.

+We can categorise process information regarding ML systems along two dimensions:

+- **Different lifecycle phases**: Process information can relate to (i) the design and development or (ii) the deployment of an ML system.
+In both areas, more specific lifecycle phases can be distinguished, each of them associated with unique aspects of information.
+- **Different levels of information**: In considering a given lifecycle phase, different levels of process information can be distinguished, corresponding to the kinds of questions that the information serves to answer.

 ### Relevant stakeholders

 The information that is relevant to a given stakeholder depends on the stakeholder's role and the context.
 For example, a data scientist may need to know the details of the data collection process, while a data subject may need to know how their data is used.
 We can split those who may have an interest in system or process transparency into two categories: